thondascully/optimal-keyboard-layout/README.md

 </br>

 ### what are '_the keys that the user feels most comfortable pressing_'?
-this program reassigns alphabet characters to different keys on the keyboard. because some characters in the english language are more common than others (`e`, for example, is much more common than `x`), their assigned key should feel more comfortable to press
+this program reassigns alphabet characters to different keys on the keyboard. because some characters in the english language are more common than others (`e`, for example, is much more common than `x`), their assigned key should naturally feel more comfortable to press.

 therefore, we need to create a prioritized list of the keyboard keys (QWERTY keys) that are most comfortable to press. this often starts off with the keys that your [fingers naturally lay on](#what-is-natural-finger-positioning).